 Website: Marshall Scholarships

 The Marshall Scholarships were established by the British Government in 1953 as a national expression of gratitude to the U.S. for aid under the Marshall Plan.
 Marshall Scholarships finance young Americans of high ability to study for a degree in the United Kingdom.
-Up to forty Scholars are selected each year to study at graduate level at an UK institution in any field of study.
+Up to fifty Scholars are selected each year to study at graduate level at an UK institution in any field of study.

 Scholarships cover: University fees, cost of living expenses, annual book grant, thesis grant, research and daily travel grants, fares to and from the United States and, where applicable, a contribution towards the support of a dependent spouse.